antadde/N-SDM/README.md

 # Acknowledgments

-N-SDM development has been conducted within the ECOSPAT lab https://www.unil.ch/ecospat/en/home.html
+N-SDM development has been conducted within the ECOSPAT lab https://www.unil.ch/ecospat/en/home.html.

-Financial support through the Action Plan of the Swiss Biodiversity Strategy via the Federal Office for the Environment and the www.Valpar.ch project is gratefully acknowledged
+Financial support through the Action Plan of the Swiss Biodiversity Strategy via the Federal Office for the Environment and the www.Valpar.ch project is gratefully acknowledged.